ronitkothari/File-Compressor/README.md

 ## Usage

-To compress your files up to 53% of their original size.
+To compress your files.
 Allows for files to be decompressed back to original size.

 <!-- CONTRIBUTING -->